mastermindg/gdrive_sync/README.md

 ## 3) Get Started!

 The start.sh script will make sure you're ready to go.
 Follow the on-screen instructions to get going.
 You'll need to authenticate against your account so be prepared to open up a browser window.
+Once you're ready you'll need to pick a folder to mount to the container.
+This folder will be where you're downloading files to, i.e. /myshare/files

 ```
 ./start.sh